satya-das/cib/README.md

   - No need to declare all functions as pure virtual.
 CIB allows a class to export all kind of methods like static, virtual, pure virtual, inline etc. Only thing is that an inline function will actually make a proper function call when called from across the component boundary.
   - CIB , unlike COM, works on all platforms.

- ** CIB  allows client of a library to use all exported classes as if those classes are part of the client code itself without exposing the internals of classes.**
+ **CIB  allows client of a library to use all exported classes, as if those classes are part of the client code itself, without exposing the internals of classes.**

 <a name="cibgoals"></a>

 ## 3\.
 CIB Goals
  - To make it possible to publish ABI stable and compiler independent C++ library.
+ - To make it possible to publish forward and backward compatible plugin SDK of an application.
  - To work on all platforms without any gotcha.
- - Client that is written using traditional linking with library can easily migrate to ** CIB **.
+ - Client that is written using traditional linking with library can easily migrate to **CIB**.
 This requires that CIB should be designed in such a way that it should not have any footprint in the code of client as well as library.
-There will ofcourse be a small boiler plate code on both side but that's about it, the rest of the code should remain aloof about existence of CIB .
+There will of course be a small boiler plate code on both side but that's about it, the rest of the code should remain aloof about existence of CIB.

 <a name="othersolutions"></a>